sanathkumarbs/.config/README.md

 ## zsh setup notes:

-Work dotfiles should be hosted at `$HOME/work/dotfiles` which will be sourced in the zshrc during init
+Work dotfiles should be hosted at `$HOME/work/dotfiles` which will setup if they're found:

 ```
 if [ -f "$HOME"/work/dotfiles/setup.sh ]; then